BUILD A POWERFUL UX PORTFOLIO

 More than 140,000 students (yes, that’s a real number) have found my courses and workshops valuable because they deal with the reality of working in the messy corporate world — instead of the UX fantasy land far too many authors and so-called "experts" describe in their speeches, articles and courses.

 How long do I have access to the course?

 How does lifetime access sound?
 After enrolling, you have unlimited access to this course for as long as you like — across any and all devices you own.

-Joe Natoli has been preaching and practicing the gospel of User and Customer Experience to Fortune 100, 500 and Government organizations for nearly three decades.
-That work includes commercial industry leaders like Broadridge, Condé Nast, Johns Hopkins, Mettler-Toledo, PHH Arval, SC Johnson and Wolters Kluwer, as well as government agencies like NSF/NCSES, NIH and the Dept. of Homeland Security.
+Joe Natoli has been preaching and practicing the gospel of User and Customer Experience to Fortune 100, 500 and Government organizations for three decades.
+That work includes commercial industry leaders like Facebook, Google, Broadridge, Johns Hopkins, Kroll/Duff + Phelps, SC Johnson and Wolters Kluwer, as well as US government agencies like NSF/NCSES, NIH, DOD and DHS.

 Joe devotes half of his practice to writing, coaching, and speaking.
 From guiding students at the beginning of their careers to integrating UX into the work of seasoned veteran developers and designers, he is immensely passionate about the inherent power of UX and design.

 He has launched six successful online courses, with more than 280,000 students enrolled to date.
 His bestselling book on UX Strategy and Product Improvement/Development, Think First, was published worldwide in 2015.
 He is currently working on two new books, both slated for release in 2023.

 The remaining half of Joe’s practice is dedicated to training Enterprise Design and Development teams, helping them integrate best practices in UX into their product development efforts.
 In addition, he does a limited number of UX Audit engagements to help organizations identify and overcome UX-related obstacles to product adoption.